lenasterg/ls-wp-ccsearch/readme.txt

 - Translation ready (it’s already translated in Greek)
 - Tested up to WordPress 5.2.2 with Classic Editor plugin

-You can find a blog post about the inspiration and how it works in https://opensource.creativecommons.org/blog/entries/2019-07-24-cc-search-wp-plugin/
+You can find a blog post in [opensource.creativecommons.org](https://opensource.creativecommons.org/blog/entries/2019-07-24-cc-search-wp-plugin/) about the inspiration and how it works.

 NOTE 1: Please, verify the license at the source.
 Creative Commons does not host the content and does not verify that the content is properly CC-licensed or that the attribution information is accurate or complete.
 Please follow the link to the source of the content to independently verify before reuse.

-NOTE 2: Currently, the plugin needs Classic Editor (https://wordpress.org/plugins/classic-editor/) in order to work for WP 5+.
+NOTE 2: Currently, the plugin needs [Classic Editor](https://wordpress.org/plugins/classic-editor/) in order to work for WP 5+.

-= Features =
+= Roadmap =

-- Search millions of free photos using Creative Commons Catalog API
-- Filter by provider
-- Quick insert image with original URL or thumbnail
-- Use image as featured image
+- Multiple images select support
-- WPML integration
+- Gutenberg compatibility
+- Multiselect options for filtering: providers
+- select options for filtering: licenses, creator
+- Image for the 'Image with CC license' editor button
-- Multisite compatible
+- Info page

+= Credits =
+- The plugin is inspired and based on the [CC Search] (https://ccsearch.creativecommons.org/) and it wouldnt't be possible without the [Creative Commons Catalog API] (https://api.creativecommons.engineering/)
+- The plugin's code is based on the [WP Pexels] (https://wordpress.org/plugins/wp-pexels/)  code by WPclever.net
+- Pointer's code is based on [https://code.tutsplus.com/articles/integrating-with-wordpress-ui-admin-pointers--wp-26853] (https://code.tutsplus.com/articles/integrating-with-wordpress-ui-admin-pointers--wp-26853)
+- Many thanks to [Stavroula Stasinou](https://www.linkedin.com/in/stavroulastas/) for the free creation of header image and plugin icon.

 == Installation ==